evenbrenden/omxplayer-webapi/README.md

 # omxplayer-webapi
-HTTP JSON-RPC API for the Raspberry Pi omxplayer.
+WebSocket JSON-RPC API for the Raspberry Pi omxplayer.
 Node.js server and example browser client.

 ## Usage

-Run `node server.js` and visit your Raspberry Pi on port 3000.
+Run `node server.js` and visit your Raspberry Pi on port 8080.

 ## API